Birth, Parents and Siblings

 1936 – 1938 Teaneck New Jersey.
 After they were married, Bonnie and Jim were likely living with Jim’s parents in Teaneck, New Jersey, along with Bonnie Elizabeth once she was born.
 During this period, Jim had a job “lugging beef” for Swift & Company in a facility in New Jersey.
 He was almost certainly doing heavy manual handling of large beef quarters or sides inside a cooler, rail-car dock, or cutting floor.
 Swift & Company in the late 1930s was a dominant U.S. meat-packing giant, operating nationally with branded fresh meats, extensive by-product lines, and a vertically integrated supply chain.
 The decade found the company stabilizing after the Depression, expanding branded products, and maintaining its position as one of the “Big Four” Chicago packers, including Armour, Wilson and Cudahy.

 1938 - 1941 Muskogee, Oklahoma.
 Jim’s older sister, Margaret and her husband H.A.
 “Red” Lynes already lived in Muskogee.
 Beginning in 1930, Red was a Sears & Roebuck assistant store manager in Bartlesville, Oklahoma.
 By 1934 Red had moved to Muskogee to take the position of store manager for the local Sears store, living at 111 N 16thStreet.
 Red and Margaret married in June of 1935 in Louisville and afterwards settled in Muskogee, living at 2406 Elgin Street.
 During this same period, Margaret began teaching at the Bacone Indian school (Native American) in Muskogee.
 By 1938 Red had left Sears to join Harbour’s Furniture Store as a Vice President.
-Then later in 1938 Jim, Bonnie and Bonnie moved to Muskogee, where Jim began working for Red at Harbour’s as a salesman, leaving the meat packing business behind.
+After that, in 1938, Jim, Bonnie and Bonnie moved to Muskogee, where Jim began working for Red at Harbour’s as a salesman, leaving the meat packing business behind.
 According to the city directory, Jim, Bonnie and Bonnie were living at 333 W 33rd Street, which no longer stands today.
 In its place stands the St. Francis Hospital complex.
 This western part of Muskogee was a bus ride away from downtown, where Jim worked.
-Bonnie and Bonnie, who was less than four years old, would often take the bus downtown to meet Jim after work for dinner and an occasional movie.
+Bonnie and Bonnie Elizabeth, who was less than four years old, would often take the bus downtown to meet Jim after work for dinner and an occasional movie.
 This is where they also had their first dog, Trouble, a white Eskimo Spitz.

 1941- 1948 Sapulpa, Oklahoma.
 In 1941, Jim left his job with Harbour Furniture to go to work for Milford Davis as a salesman at his furniture store, called the Davis Rule Furniture Store, in Sapulpa, a suburb of Tulsa, 60 miles to the northwest of Muskogee.
-They lived at 606 S. Hickory Street on the first floor, which is now a vacant lot, while another family, Henry and Lillian Erwin, rented the upstairs floor.
-It is not clear how Jim met Milford Davis.
+According to Bonnie Elizabeth, “A furniture rep who called on the store [Harbour’s in Muskogee] where Dad worked and also called on Davis Rule on Sapulpa told Milford Davis about Dad as a go-getter, trying to get ahead and Milford brought him to Sapulpa and interviewed him and he got the job.”
+In Sapulpa, they lived at 606 S. Hickory Street on the first floor, which is now a vacant lot, while another family, Henry and Lillian Erwin, rented the upstairs floor.
+It is not clear how Jim met Milford Davis, nor his wife Opal.
 Jim worked for Davis Rule both before and after his service in World War II.
 Infamously, with a swell of patriotism after the Pearl Harbor attack, Jim and Dick McCaig, husband of Bonnie E.’s tap dance teacher Ivene, volunteered to join the Navy.
 However, Jim told Bonnie that he had been drafted.
 She did not learn the truth until many years after the war had ended.
+Here is the story in her own words:

 Jim worked at Davis Rule Furniture Store in Sapulpa during 1942 feeling guilty when asked by service men’s mothers why he wasn’t serving.
 Jim wasn’t eligible at that time to be drafted as he was past 30 with a pre-Pearl Harbor child and explained this to questioners.
 In 1943, when he was 32 years old, he had his draft registration transferred to Tulsa from Muskogee and didn’t mention that to me.
 In 1943 he told me he had been drafted and was to report to Tulsa for his exam.